PedroJMA/ECON307_2018/syllabus.md

     - Why models?
 Why math?
     - Building to a full model of the macro economy
-    - Difference equations, functional equations, and ``guess-and-verify''
+    - Difference equations, functional equations, and "guess-and-verify"
     - Probability and stochastic processes
     - Constrained optimization